ashald/terraform-provider-stateful/README.md

 This means that the plugin should either be placed into current working directory where Terraform will be executed from or it can be [installed system-wide](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).

+## Reference

+### Arguments

+The following arguments are supported:

+* `desired` - (Required) State that presumable will be enforced by `provisioner`s upon creation/update, serves as a trigger for updates.
+Used for fingerprinting via `hash` attribute (see below).
+* `real` - (Optional) An optional feedback about the "real" state of the object.
+When set, allows Terraform to detect situations when real state diverges from the desired one (for instance, an update outside of Terraform configuration).

+All arguments must be of the same type and depend on the resource:
+* `string` for `stateful_string`
+* `map[string,string]` for `stateful_map`

+### Attributes

+The following attribute is exported:

+* `hash` - The "fingerprint" of the `desired` state of the resource that can be used with [null_resource](https://www.terraform.io/docs/providers/null/resource.html)'s `triggers` argument in order to invoke update actions.
+Currently SHA256 of the JSON representation of `desired` argument is used.

 ## Usage